-In addition, the school maintains partnerships with industry leaders and other sponsors, increasing students’ educational and training opportunities while opening up research collaboration options for faculty members.
+In addition, the SOP maintains partnerships with industry leaders and other sponsors, increasing students’ educational and training opportunities while opening up research collaboration options for faculty members.

 Similarly, through a partnership with Algorithm, Pharm.D. students can complete their experiential education and training at Algorithm’s facilities and use their laboratories, equipment, services and personnel.

 Preceptors are licensed professional practitioners who reinforce the education and training of pharmacy students on experiential education rotations in hospitals, clinics, pharmacies, pharmaceutical companies and other school-approved practice sites.
-Preceptors support the advancement of the school’s academic mission and may also participate in research, service and other creative work as determined by their job description and practice site affiliation.
-Those who work with the School of Pharmacy on a voluntary or part-time basis are given the title of Adjunct Faculty.
+Preceptors support the advancement of the school’s academic mission and may also participate in research, service and other creative work as determined by their job description and practice site collaboration.
+Those who work with the SOP on a voluntary or part-time basis are given the title of Adjunct Faculty.

 Every year, the SOP grants the Preceptors of the Year Awards recognizing the two most committed and exemplary volunteer preceptors of the P3 and P4 classes.